user-promi/multivendorx-1/plugins/moowoodle/readme.txt

 * 🎓 Educators and institutions already using Moodle who want to leverage WordPress to reach a broader audience.
 * 🛒 Site owners who prefer WooCommerce for eCommerce but still rely on Moodle for course delivery.
 * 🔧 Developers and agencies looking to offer powerful WordPress Moodle integration for client projects.

+👉 Listen to What People Have to Say:

+🙆I had the pleasure of working with Ria to get Woomoodle connected, and I couldn’t be more impressed.
+Watching the courses sync was amazing.
+I’m thrilled about the capabilities of this powerful application and deeply impressed –ruthzitaruane

+🙆Just migrated from edwiser bridge to MooWoodle.
+The support team is always there to help you.– romastienfield

 ## ➡️ Key Features
 Explore the powerful features that make MooWoodle the ideal bridge between Moodle WordPress.
 From course integration to user sync between WordPress Moodle and WooCommerce support—everything you need to manage and sell courses effortlessly.